 You go diving with him in the Bahamas as a leap of faith, even though you’re not sure whether it’s a leap of faith in yourself or in him or in your togetherness.
-It’s new still in your relationship; you’d met him at a medical conference while out lounging on a cabana.
+It’s new still in your relationship; you’d met him at a medical conference, out lounging on a cabana.
 He had drawn up close, in his tan linen jacket and sharply-creased blue trousers, and asked if he could buy you a drink.
-Not that you were really looking for a relationship, or even a carefree fuck, because your mother is in her last stages of Alzheimers’ and it’s just you and her, but between shuttling on the commuters’ train from her home of assisted living and your job in insurance sales, you’d begun to find chit-chat with strangers nauseating.
+Not that you are looking for a relationship, or even a carefree fuck, because your mother is in her last stages of Alzheimers’ and it’s just you and her but between shuttling on the commuters’ train from her home of assisted living and your job in insurance sales, you’d begun to find chit-chat with strangers nauseating.
 But there was something about his blue eyes and shaggy hair that spelled an aura of wanting to please and you thought to yourself, oh why the hell not?
 Your mother would disapprove of his slight put-on dishevelment and crude jokes.
 When it’s just the two of you, he is altogether more serious, more real, more himself, but he truly comes alive when the audience is ten or more.
 Then he would sing Nessun Dorma in a faux baritone (which your mother would find kitschy or attempt a ballerina stunt and split his pants).
 But your mother will never meet him, or if she does, she will never remember.

 So you think of him as insurance.
 A kind of biological safety net, safe enough to risk an underwater world where you go diving with him.
-You are such a terrible swimmer that once you’d sunk to the bottom of a kid’s pool at the swimming club and thought you were drowning and screamed for help and when people rushed over and someone finally pulled you out, you claimed a leg cramp because you were so embarrassed.
+You are such a terrible swimmer that once you’d sunk to the bottom of a kid’s pool at the swimming club and thought you were drowning and surfaced and screamed for help and when people rushed over and someone finally pulled you out, you claimed a leg cramp because you were so embarrassed.

-When you finally surfaced, you were delirious.
+When you finally surface, you are delirious.

 Elaine Chiew is the editor/compiler of Cooked Up: Food Fiction From Around the World (New Internationalist, 2015).
 She has won prizes for her short fiction and also been shortlisted in numerous other U.S. and U.K. competitions.
 She is currently based in Singapore and has just completed an M.A. in Asian Art History at Lasalle College of the Arts.